sumnerevans/sumnerevans.com/content/posts/travel/2024-fosdem/waterloo/index.md

 hands through the entire battle.

 In the centre and right, the French saw their greatest success.
-After heavy bombardment, the infantry advanced but were stopped by decisive cavalry charge.
+After heavy bombardment, the infantry advanced but were stopped by a decisive cavalry charge.
 After a costly failed cavalry counter charge by Marshal Ney towards the British centre, a coordinated French attack broke through the first line of defences and an artillery battery was brought forward.
 The artillery cut huge holes through